Penny Stock Disclosures

 Exam Tip: Gotchas

-• Rule 15c2-11 must be satisfied before a firm can even publish quotes, not just before trading.
+• The current-information requirement must be satisfied before a firm can even publish quotes, not just before trading.
 The information review happens at the quotation stage, before any customer transaction takes place.

 Before executing a penny stock transaction, the broker-dealer must provide the customer with: